 We prefer Contact by email: email@example.com

-- This website is run by John & Val Harrison who lived in Crewe, Cheshire until moving to a smallholding in N Wales near Penygroes.
+- This website is run by John & Val Harrison who lived in Crewe, Cheshire until moving to a smallholding in Snowdonia, near Caernarfon.

-- John is 60 years old and kept 2 allotments until finally achieving his dream of 3 acres in the country, his wife Val looks after the flower gardens and does the real work of storing and turning the produce into meals.
+- John is 65 years old and kept 2 allotments until finally achieving his dream of 3 acres in the country.
+His wife Val looks after the flower gardens and does the real work of storing and turning the produce into meals.

 - John runs the growing side of the web site and Val runs the recipe section.

 - They are self-sufficient in vegetables and Val produces huge quantities of jams, chutneys and preserves from the produce.

 The main information site is www.allotment-garden.org There is a section on keeping poultry at home located at chickens.allotment-garden.org

 We also run the Allotment Gardening forums which are very popular with over 23,000 members.

 Val & John also contribute to the Low Cost Living web site which is run by their daughter Cara and is aimed at those seeking a greener and more economical life.

 John has written articles for Garden News, Grow Your Own, Sunday Post, Vegetarian Living and a number of trade publications on topics associated with ‘grow your own’, keeping poultry at home, preserving foods, self-sufficiency etc.